Washington, D.C. does not spray adulticides.

 Officials in our nation's capital decided not to

-that demonstrates that adulticiding is not effective and concerns over
+that demonstrates that adulticiding is not effective, as well as

 health risks to people.
 We quote from the plan for 2004: